 With regard to hosted website builders, Squarespace is definitely worth a look — it’s a little more expensive than Wix, and omits some of its features, but is easier to use and its templates are fully responsive.

 Finally, if you’re thinking about building an online store, it may be advisable to skip Wix in favour of a platform that is more exclusively geared towards ecommerce.
 If this sounds like you, I’d suggest checking out Shopify or BigCommerce.

 Which is better, Wix or WordPress?

 WordPress is definitely best from a technical perspective, but to get the most out of the platform you need development skills (or a developer!).
-So Wix is usually a better fit for those who lack coding or web design skills.
+So Wix can often be a better fit for those who lack coding or web design skills.